Why is The New School building the University Center?

 Administrative and Security

-What offices will be housed in the University Center?
+What offices are housed in the University Center?

-The University Center will be entirely devoted to student use.
-The few offices planned for the building are reserved for departments that deal directly with students, such as Student Services and Career Services.
+The University Center is entirely devoted to student use.
+The few offices planned for the building are reserved for departments that deal directly with students, such as the Center for Student Success.

 How many restrooms are on each floor?